ajmal017/amp/documentation/technical/metadata_handling.md

 - Time series may be univariate or multivariate

-- We can use some fields in each time series (e.g., download status, highest frequency) in the data set, which are filled manually, before the data is automatically populated from the download step

 - This is a running documentation of the fields we are interested in capturing about the data
 - Paul suggests to keep in the KG static or slowly changing data
   - I don't disagree with it, but we need to decide where to put the rest of the information we want to capture